Vinod08vk/FRT-Dental-Delight/README.md

 Project Description

 Core Idea of Project is to build a Static Website for dental clinic which provide the information about the clinic to the patient who use internet.
 We are using Azure Technologies like Static website, Container, Storage account with GitHub to complete this project.
 Through which the clinic gets wide range of audience and establishment of the clinic.
-The User gets the information about clinic ,services provided by the clinic , team of experts ,Reviews of the patient and contact information of the clinic.
+The User gets the information about clinic ,services provided by the clinic , team of experts ,Reviews of the patient and contact information of the clinic and chat bot to assist the user.

 Industry : Health care